gavinlyonsrepo/ADS1x15_PICO/README.md

 	3. CMAKE , VScode

 * Only tested at present on ADS1015 12 bit device, should work on ADS1115 as well
+* By adjusting the I2C address you can add 4 of these devices on the I2C bus.

 Examples
 ---------------------